-It is very important that you continue to go back to the hospital or clinic for check ups after treatment for abnormal cells.
+It is very important that you go back to the hospital or GP practice for check ups after treatment for abnormal cells.
 The chances are that you will not have any further problems.
 Treatment is successful in 4 out of 5 women.
 But if the abnormal cells come back you will need to have more treatment.

 You will still need follow up even if you have had a hysterectomy for abnormal cells.
 The cells for the test are taken from the top of the vagina, near where your cervix was.
 Your doctor may call this a vault smear.
 Very rarely, the abnormal cells can come back in this area, so you will be offered tests at 6 months and 18 months (you may have one sooner than this) after your hysterectomy.
 If everything is fine, you won't need to have any more tests after that.

-But if the abnormal cells come back more than once, or if your doctor thinks the risks are too great, you may be asked to have a hysterectomy.
+But if the abnormal cells come back more than once, or if your doctor thinks the risks are too great, they may ask you to have a hysterectomy.
 This is to prevent you from developing cancer of the cervix in the future.
-For a time you will continue to have screening for abnormal cells after hysterectomy.
 Your doctor will talk through all the treatment options with you at every stage.